lingxiaoW/PaperNotes/Paper Reading/Robotics/AI Robots Integration/ARI_Notes/badgr.md

       - Data is saved to an external SSD.
     - **Data Collection**:
       - Off-policy data collection: ramdon exploration
+    - **Self-supervised data labelling**
+      - Using a pre-defined policy to sefl-label the collected data into three events.
+        - *Collision*: A collision event is calculated as occurring when, in urban environments, the LIDAR measures an obstacle to be close or, in off-road environments, when the IMU detects a sudden drop in linear acceleration and angular velocity magnitudes
+        - *Bumpiness*: A bumpiness event is calculated as occurring when the angular velocity magnitudes measured by the IMU are above a certain threshold.
+        - *Position*: The position is determined by an onboard state estimator that fuses wheel odometry and the IMU to form a local position estimate.
+      - BADGR can then train a model to predict which actions lead to which navigational events.

     - **Predictive Model**:
       - Input: Sensor observations and a sequence of future intended actions
       - Output: future navigational events.